Tracktor/playsmart/README.md

         ... # your logic for each 'input<text/select/...>'
 ```

+### Limitation

+The "big" caveat here, is that we purposely don't use anything else than DOM analysis.
+No computer vision will be used in this project.
+We saw that introducing it is nice but unfortunately
+introduce a lot of "flaky tests".

+This immediately prevent you from writing `smart_hub.want("ensure we are on the dashboard page")`.
+Most of the time you should write proper assertion yourself.

+The project does tremendously reduce the burden of maintaining E2E pipelines.

 ### Debug runtime

 If you are asking yourself "How did we arrive at that result?", use the handy function `context_debug`.